 - Surfshark Allows unlimited simultaneous connections and unblocks most popular streaming services.

 There are numerous VPN services to choose from but not all of them are suitable for streaming British content.
-To find the best VPNs for UK expats, we looked for services with the following qualities:
+To find the best VPN services for UK expats, we looked for services with the following qualities:

-- Capable of unblocking the most popular UK streaming services (BBC iPlayer, ITV Hub, All 4)
+- Unblocks popular UK streaming services (BBC iPlayer, ITV Hub, All 4)

-- Fast speeds and several UK servers to choose from
+- Fast connection speeds and several UK servers to choose from

 - Strong encryption